dotnet/runtime/src/tools/illink/docs/error-codes.md

   void TestMethod(Type unknownType)
   {
-      // IL2055 Trim analysis: Call to `System.Reflection.MethodInfo.MakeGenericType(Type[])` can not be statically analyzed.
+      // IL2055 Trim analysis: Call to `System.Type.MakeGenericType(Type[])` can not be statically analyzed.
 It's not possible to guarantee the availability of requirements of the generic type. typeof(Lazy<>).MakeGenericType(new Type[] { typeof(TestType) });

-      // IL2055 Trim analysis: Call to `System.Reflection.MethodInfo.MakeGenericType(Type[])` can not be statically analyzed.
+      // IL2055 Trim analysis: Call to `System.Type.MakeGenericType(Type[])` can not be statically analyzed.
 It's not possible to guarantee the availability of requirements of the generic type. unknownType.MakeGenericType(new Type[] { typeof(TestType) });
   }
   ```